-“The Club” – a performance based on Matilda Voss Gustavsson’s book, which is the result of talks with students of the Theatre Academy in Warsaw as part of the so-called “working group” of the CHANGE NOW! project.
+“The Club” – a performance based on Matilda Voss Gustavsson’s book, which is the result of talks with students of The Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw as part of the so-called “working group” of the CHANGE NOW! project.
 The subject of the performance is the problem of women empowerment.
 In the book, which was an inspiration and a starting point for the screenplay, the creators were fascinated by the author’s accurate diagnosis of structural sexism, which permeates even very liberal societies.
 Interestingly, the story from “The Club” is somehow universal: it is not only a tale about a scandal in Sweden, but also an analysis of the mechanisms of violence in any institution, including theatre schools.
 It is a beautiful story about the courage of women and their solidarity, breaking with the mechanism of so-called victim blaming.

 “The Club” is an original performance by fourth-year students – actresses, created under the supervision of Weronika Szczawińska – director, playwright and performer, lecturer at the Theatre Academy, winner of Polityka’s Passport Award and co-founder of the collective operating as part of the Institute of Performing Arts.
 Szczawińska believes that artists should stand firmly on the grounds of certain values, but also not give up looking for ways to communicate with the audience.